SWAT Team Commander (Retired)

 My friends and I are having an argument.
 Say there was a school shooting and you were sent in to take down the gunman.
 If you spot someone in the school with a gun would you shoot first?
 Or give the gunman a chance to put the gun down

-Asked by Bryant about 6 years ago
+Asked by Bryant over 6 years ago

 Do you think there should be some types of guns or ammo that are only available to law enforcement, or does the 2nd Amendment trump all in your mind?

-Asked by IMO almost 11 years ago
+Asked by IMO over 11 years ago

 Im almost done with high school and i am not looking at future jobs/ careers.
 I've been interested in being a firefighter but i also was interested in SWAT.
 I've done a bit of research but i've seen the same answer time and time again "It's too much

-Asked by Ivan about 6 years ago
+Asked by Ivan over 6 years ago

 I want to join the swat team for Chicago IL and so does my cousin.
 We wanted to join it all our lives and per say that we are put together as partners or something, is that a possibility or not, thanks.